Skip to main content

 5 Reasons Why Long-Term Disability Claims Are Denied

-Long-Term Disability Litigation
+What is Long-Term Disability Litigation?

-One reason is that individual policies may not require you to file an appeal before filing a lawsuit, but ERISA-governed group policies do.
-For ERISA policies, you must exhaust all required appeals before filing a lawsuit in court.
+May not require you to file an appeal before filing a lawsuitRequires claimants to exhaust all appeals before filing a lawsuit.

 Subject to state law, not federal lawSubject to federal law, not state law

-Jury trials allowedTypically no jury trials; a judge alone rules on the case
+Jury trials allowedTypically, no jury trials; a judge alone rules on the case

 New evidence may be presentedNo new evidence may be submitted (except in rare cases)

-Note: Many lawsuits over LTD benefits do not make it to judgement.
+Note: Many lawsuits over LTD benefits do not make it to judgment.
 Insurers may offer a lump-sum settlement to resolve the dispute, though claimants are not required to accept such offers.
 Settlement offers should be carefully considered before acceptance, as insurers’ offers typically involve releasing all claims and other terms.

 Other Considerations for Long-Term Disability Claimants